4 Multivariate Data Analysis

 When you add an argument like color or shape in an aes(), the default is to add a legend as we see above.
 With 61 points, that shrinks the plot quite a bit.

-There are a number of “tricks” , arguments, by which you can adjust the plot if you really want to see the points and the legend.
+There are a number of “tricks” in plotting to adjust the plot if you really want to see the points and the labels.

 house_ed_gdp_joined |>